-3.4.3.3.
-Future trends in extreme longevity

-In this sub-section articles recommended to the scoping project which have attempted to project the future of maximum longevity and the factors which may influence future gains in longevity are described.
-Once again these papers were recommended by experts from demography, genetics and the Actuarial Profession.
+3.4.3.4.1 In this sub-section articles recommended to the scoping project which have attempted to project the future of maximum longevity and the factors which may influence future gains in longevity are described.
+Once again, these papers were recommended by experts from demography, genetics and the Actuarial Profession.